By using this site, you agree to the Privacy Policy and Terms of Use.

 Marton Mere was magnificently restored and became a haven for hundreds of wildlife species, including owls and birds.

-At Mythop Road in Blackpool, stroll along various footpaths and see all Marton Mere offers.
+Stroll along various footpaths at Mythop Road in Blackpool and see all Marton Mere offers.

 Another well-known city feature is the Ferris wheel in Blackpool, also called the “Big Wheel.“

-Visit the beach at dusk to witness the sunset and the neon wheel come to life in all its brilliant splendour.
+Visit the beach at dusk to witness the sunset and the neon wheel come to life in all its brilliant splendor.

 After dusk, visit Central Pier to ride the Big Wheel, browse the gift stores, snack stalls, and arcades, or even get your fortune told.